uden-queries/customer-segmentation-rfm/README.md

 | **At Risk** ⚠️ | Win-Back | **URGENT:** Send personalized "We Miss You" emails with limited-time offers. |
 | **Lost Customers** 💤 | Reactivation | Low-cost automated campaigns.
 Do not overspend on ads for this group. |

-## 📂 File Structure
-- `Customer_Segmentation_RFM.ipynb`: The complete Python notebook containing code and analysis.
-- `rfm_distribution.png`: Visualization of segment counts.
-- `rfm_scatterplot.png`: Visualization of Recency vs Frequency.

----
-*If you find this project useful, feel free to connect with me on LinkedIn!*